Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 What Life at Altera Institute Actually Means

-Altera Institute is designed to provide students with practical skills relevant to modern business functions through a practitioner-led curriculum, where industry experts set learning objectives based on industry needs.
+Altera Institute is designed to provide students with practical skills relevant to modern business functions through a practitioner-led curriculum, in which industry experts set learning objectives aligned with industry needs.
 This approach breaks from traditional MBA models, providing education that is relevant, experience-driven, and uniquely structured to prepare graduates for actual business challenges.

 This is why the PGP curriculum at Altera Institute puts industry needs at the forefront.
 Leaders from companies like Hindustan Unilever (HUL), Amazon, Bain & Company, Goldman Sachs, EY Parthenon, Mondelez, and GSK helped create the program.
 And these leaders are more than just advisory members; they also actively teach and mentor our students throughout the course.

-Altera’s 15-month PGP in Applied Marketing comprises four terms, each with defined learning objectives:
+The 15-month PGP in Applied Marketing at Altera Institute consists of four terms that have specific learning objectives:

 • In Term 1, students cover foundations such as marketing management, business finance, applied analytics, and problem-solving.
 They immediately apply these concepts through a capstone project where they build their own D2C brand, handling product positioning, pricing, go-to-market planning, and communication assets.